 Archive for the ‘Improv’ Category

-The Magnet Theater is proud to announce New Magnet Sketch Teams!
+The Magnet Theater is proud to announce the newest members of Magnet Sketch Teams!
 Thank you to everyone who applied!
-We had an overwhelming response and are proud to add two new teams!
-Sketch team shows will resume Sundays in January at 9:30pm.
+Sketch teams perform every Sunday at 9 pm.

 Billy Bob Thompson

 Every Thursday in June, we’ve got a brand new Magnet Video!
 These are videos shot from live shows at The Magnet Theater.
 Enjoy this weeks scene from Chet Siegel(The Boss) and Megan Gray(Junior Varsity), about siblings having a fight over “magazines”.
 Watch The Video HERE!
 Stay Tuned for more!

 Due to the Memorial Day Holiday, there will be limited classes on Saturday, May 25th and NO classes on Sunday, May 26th and Monday, May 27th, the Training Center will be closed.
 There will also be NO SHOWS on Sunday, May 26th.
 Please check with your teacher or the school director (firstname.lastname@example.org) if you have any questions.